netgroup/figo-testbed/docs/source/UserGuide.rst

 Installation
 ------------

-Download and install wireguard https://www.wireguard.com/install/ on your PC
+Download and install wireguard (see https://www.wireguard.com/install/) on your PC

 Configure a wireguard tunnel using the provided .conf file